masai-school/full-stack-dev-1910/week_07/day_3/coding_2.md

-Use the following to import data
-Copy the students.json file from this directory

-Use this repo and follow instructions to get the data:
+### Use this repo and follow instructions to get the data:

 [https://github.com/albseb511/data-json](https://github.com/albseb511/data-json)